HARBOR FLATSSANDSPITNEARSHORE ROCKS

 Modes that work

-Boat-inshore + boat-offshore (Virg's Landing + private trailerable craft), kayak (calm-day launches off Coleman Beach inside the harbor), pier (Tidelands Park T-pier, Morro Bay State Park dock), surf-fish (sandspit), spear (kelp at the Rock, slack water only).
+Boat-inshore + boat-offshore (charter + private trailerable craft), kayak (calm-day launches off Coleman Beach inside the harbor), pier (Tidelands Park T-pier, Morro Bay State Park dock), surf-fish (sandspit), spear (kelp at the Rock, slack water only).
 Lake-shore mode not applicable here but Whale Rock Reservoir is 15 min south for trout.

 Access